As the oldest synagogue in the Los Angeles area, Wilshire Boulevard Temple upholds a proud tradition of service to the Jewish community.

 Wilshire Boulevard Temple opens Gindling Hilltop Camp in Malibu.

-Wilshire Boulevard Temple joins the United States Register of Historic Places.
+Wilshire Boulevard Temple enters the National Register of Historic Places.

 Rabbi Harvey J. Fields comes to Wilshire Boulevard Temple.

-Rabbi Edgar F. Magnin dies, ending 69 years at Wilshire Boulevard Temple.
+Rabbi Edgar F. Magnin dies, after 69 years at Wilshire Boulevard Temple.
 Rabbi Wolf succeeds him.

 Rabbi Emeritus Wolf retires from the Temple to become founding director of the Skirball Institute on American Values of the American Jewish Committee.
 He is succeeded by Rabbi Fields.